Change of circumstances while receiving Parenting Payment

 If you do not tell us when your circumstances change, you may be doing the wrong thing.

 For example, not telling us if:

 - your child stops living with you

 - your relationship changes and you become partnered

-- your relationship changes and you are no longer partnered
+- your relationship changes and you're no longer partnered

 - your personal circumstances change

-- you are getting child support payments, and the amount changes
+- you're getting child support payments and the amount changes

 - you change your address